Royal Museums Greenwich offers student internships supporting research in a variety of subjects.

 - Curriculum Vitae: including contact details, educational qualifications and two referees

-- Research proposal: Up to 500 words which describe the research topic.
-Please include key items of interest from our collections.
+- Proposal outline: no more than 500 words describing the research topic and key items of interest from our collections

 - Output: an indication of the output you hope to achieve from your research, for example an article, seminar paper, blog post, online resource or other outcome.

-Note: We ask you to use the full length of the outline (500 words) to explain and promote your proposed topic.
+Note: Applicants are strongly advised to use the full length of the outline (500 words) to explain and promote their proposed topic.

 Hints and tips

-- Ensure your proposal is relevant to the collections of the National Maritime Museum, Royal Observatory Greenwich, The Queen’s House and Cutty Sark
+- Ensure your proposal is relevant to studies in the collections of the National Maritime Museum, Royal Observatory Greenwich and the Queen’s House

-- Base your proposal on specific collections and objects held by the Museum.
-Explore our online collections in advance to identify items and topics of interest.
+- Base your proposal on specific collections and objects held by the Museum and explore our online collections in advance to identify items and topics of interest

-- Display original thinking that builds on existing academic literature.
-Please do not repeat existing research.
+- Display original thinking that builds on existing academic literature with no repetition of existing research.

 Start date: Successful applicants will discuss their start date with the relevant curator.
-Internships take place between June 2019–April 2020.
+Internships take place between June 2020–April 2021.